MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/brahim-fakri/_index.md

   - Research Assistants and Interns
 ---

-Brahim joined MEDomics UdeS for his end-of-studies internship in 2022 during which he used machine learning models for medical data processing.
-In 2023, he was working as a research assistant for the MEDomicsLab project where he facilitated the use of MIMIC data for the platform, and assumed the role of project coordinator.
-Brahim Fakri is now the coordinator of the "Projet intégré: Données numériques en santé" for MEDomicsLab and the SSA Québec Support Unit.
-He also contributed to the use of machine learning models for the processing of medical data on the MEDomicsLab platform.
+In 2022, Brahim joined MEDomics UdeS for his research project, where he applied machine learning models to medical data processing.
+Subsequently, in 2023, he served as a research assistant for the MEDomicsLab project, facilitating the integration of MIMIC data into the platform and assuming project coordination responsibilities.
+Brahim Fakri then became the coordinator of the "Integrated Project: Digital Health Data" for MEDomicsLab and the SSA Québec Support Unit.
+He has also contributed to the application of machine learning models for medical data analysis on the MEDomicsLab platform.